Simple and Efficient Heterogeneous Graph Neural Network: Methodology

 \section{Methodology}

-This section formally proposes \textit{Simple and Efficient Heterogeneous Neural Network} (SeHGNN), a metapath-based method for heterogeneous graphs.
-Figure \ref{tab:framework} shows the architecture of SeHGNN which consists of three main components: simplified neighbor aggregation, multi-layer feature projection, and transformer-based semantic fusion.
-Figure \ref{tab:framework} also highlights the difference between SeHGNN and other metapath-based HGNNs, i.e., SeHGNN pre-computes the neighbor aggregation in the pre-processing step rather than in every training epoch, which reduces the excessive complexity brought from repeated neighbor aggregation.
+This section formally proposes \textit{Simple and Efficient Heterogeneous Neural Network} (SeHGNN).
+SeHGNN's architecture is illustrated in Figure \ref{tab:framework} and includes three primary components: simplified neighbor aggregation, multi-layer feature projection, and transformer-based semantic fusion.
+Figure \ref{tab:framework} also highlights the distinction between SeHGNN and other metapath-based HGNNs, i.e., SeHGNN pre-computes the neighbor aggregation in the pre-processing step, thereby avoiding the excessive complexity of repeated neighbor aggregation in every training epoch.
 Algorithm \ref{alg:algorithm} outlines the overall training process.